phppackage/composer-package-generator/README.md

 $ git clone git@github.com:phppackage/package-generator.git .
 ```

-Don't forget to delete the `.git/` folder!

-## Generate your project files, like a boss!
+## Generate your package files

-Open up and edit `setup.php`, enter your details in the following array:
+Open up and edit `setup.php`, enter the details of your package in the following array:

     <?php
     /**